TheRyan1/RestaurantTest/README.md

 - Admin control over all reataurants, reservations and orders created by standard users
 - Ability to create set meals to be used when making orders
-- A nice visual representation in the tables showing number of reservations, orders and meals for each restaurant
+- A visual representation in the tables showing number of reservations, orders and meals for each restaurant
 - JWT authentication

 # Preview